-The outcomes of the NDC Dialogue will provide steering and guidance for the Hub for its establishment phase.
+The outcomes of the NDC Dialogue provided steering and guidance for the Hub for its establishment phase.

-As the PRP is yet to be operationalised, it is proposed that the steering structure for the Regional Pacific NDC Hub be determined in consultation with the Technical Working Group of the PRP which is due to have its initial meeting in April 2018.
+As the PRP is yet to be operationalised, it is proposed that the steering structure for the Regional Pacific NDC Hub be discussed at the Taskforce of the PRP which is due to have its initial meeting in April 2018 and includes country representation.

-A small management team comprising all the core partners (those contributing staff time, office space, resources etc) will meet quarterly to assess progress against the Hub's objectives.
+A small management team comprising all the core partners (those contributing staff time, office space, resources etc) and three country representatives will meet virtually each quarter to coordinate the overall workplan for the Hub and assess progress against the Hub's objectives.

-Regular information (monthly) will be provided to all stakeholders interested in the Hub's operations.
-A feedback mechanism for services accessed will be developed, based on the RTSM evaluation form, to ensure service delivery standards are of acceptable quality.
+Regular information (monthly) will be provided by the Hub Team Leader to all stakeholders interested in the Hub's operations.
+A feedback mechanism for services accessed will be developed, based on the RTSM evaluation form, to ensure service delivery standards are of high quality.
 Regular (six monthly) electronic surveys will be conducted to gauge feedback on the Hub's operations.

-The PRP Technical Working Group, which comprises 5 country representatives and representatives from the private sector and civil society, will provide feedback on strategic issues - such as reviewing the types of services provided annually.
+The PRP Taskforce, which comprises 5 country representatives and representatives from the private sector and civil society, will provide feedback on strategic issues - such as reviewing the types of services provided annually.

-These arrangements can be revisited once the PRP is established.
+These arrangements should be revisited once the PRP and the Hub are fully established.
 Wherever possible existing meetings and/or virtual meetings should be used to facilitate steering.

 A proposed steering structure is presented below.
-Terms of reference for the Regional Pacific NDC Hub Management Team will be developed during the establishment phase.
+Terms of reference for the Regional Pacific NDC Hub Management Team will be developed during the establishment phase and a draft provided to countries for their input and feedback.

-7.1 Proposed steering structure
+7.1 Proposed management structure